mariapiamacedo/testsite.github.io/docs/PAGE1.md

 In this project, we will explore Melbourne city's urban forest, and try to take some conclusions on how it influences or is influenced by demographic aspects.

+***

+The City of Melbourne currently maintains more than 70,000 trees planted all around the city, however, we only have cleaned data for nearly 54,000 and therefore only this number of trees will be considered over the entire analysis.

 <iframe src="/testsite.github.io/tree-coverage-cumsum.html"
 	sandbox="allow-same-origin allow-scripts"
 	width="100%"